 Electric vehicles (EVs) have seen a rapid increase in demand, particularly over the past two years.
-Forbes reported high expectationsfor the EV market in 2022, and with at least 18 new EV models set to hit the market over the coming months this year is marked to be a turning point for EVs globally.
+Forbes reported high expectationsfor the EV market, and with at least 18 new EV models set to hit the market over the coming months this year is marked to be a turning point for EVs globally.
 In order to harness this growth, read on to discover the potential of the EV market and to see the must-have features of this year’s best-selling EV charging stations.

 EV charging stations: market forecasts